 Prior to Autobooks, Kyle built and led enterprise sales organizations at fintech companies such as Billhighway and Benzinga.
-Kyle is also the co-founder of a non-profit, Venture Catalysts, that’s mission is to build a stronger entrepreneurial ecosystem in Detroit.
-Kyle has spear-headed some of the largest efforts in Michigan to support entrepreneurs including Detroit Startup Week (Techstars), Startup Boost, Detroit Founders Dinner and more.
+Kyle is also the co-founder of a non-profit, Venture Catalysts, whose mission is to build a stronger entrepreneurial ecosystem in Detroit.
+Kyle has spearheaded some of the largest efforts in Michigan to support entrepreneurs, including Detroit Startup Week (Techstars), Startup Boost, Detroit Founders Dinner and more.
 Kyle’s enterprise sales experience, networking ability and passion to help small businesses has been integral to his success helping entrepreneurs and organizations experience growth and profitability.

 Kyle graduated from Central Michigan University with a B.A. in Law and Economics.

 Chris Spiek is VP of Customer Acquisition at Autobooks and is responsible for designing and executing our strategy for bringing solutions to the market that delight small business owners.